lupyuen/lupyuen.github.io/src/visual.md

 # Appendix: Create Custom Blocks

-TODO: Previously we have __customised Blockly__ to generate Zig Programs...
+In the previous article we have __customised Blockly__ to generate Zig Programs...

 -   [__"Zig Visual Programming with Blockly"__](https://lupyuen.github.io/articles/blockly)

-Now we'll extend Blockly to produce IoT Sensor Apps.
+For this article we added __Custom Blocks__ to Blockly to produce IoT Sensor Apps...

 -   [__"Custom Block"__](https://github.com/lupyuen3/blockly-zig-nuttx#custom-block)